cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 The 'extnValue' OCTET STREAM value field is encoded as the CBOR byte string 'extensionValue' except for the extensions mandated to be supported by {{RFC7925}}, {{IEEE-802.1AR}}, and {{CAB-Baseline}} which are encoded as specified below.
 For some extensions, only commonly used parts are supported by the CBOR encoding.
 If unsupported parts are used, the CBOR encoding cannot be used.

-The following extensions are fully supported:
+CBOR encoding of the following extension values are fully supported:

 * subjectKeyIdentifier. extensionValue is the value of the 'keyIdentifier' field encoded as a CBOR byte string.